 A Life As A Lens: Using Individuals In Wider Historical Research

 Friday 12 September 2014, University of Roehampton

-9.45-11.15 Panel One: Patients and Doctors – Individuals and the History of Medicine
+9.45-11.15am Panel One: Patients, Doctors and Bodies – Individuals and the History of Medicine and Health

 11.30-1pm Panel Two: A Cog in the Machine?
 Individuals and Institutions

-Panel 1: Patients and Doctors: Individuals and the History of Medicine
+Panel 1: Patients, Doctors, and Bodies: Individuals and the History of Medicine and Health

 Laura Neff (RHUL) – Beyond ‘Great Men’ Histories: Abdominal Surgery, Risk and Failure in Victorian Britain

 Dr Harriet Palfreyman (Warwick): Speaking for the Silent?
 The Case of Leonard Portal Mark and the Hospital Artists

 John Woolf (Goldsmiths): ‘John Bull’s Fat Man': the life of Daniel Lambert.